 Law Title Publicly Accessible Link Description Date Enacted How will the law be applied in connection to competition for the subgrants?
+Growing Rural Economies with Access to Technology Grant (GREAT) N.C.G.S. § 143B- 1373(a)(7) State broadband grant program: defining an eligible recipient as "private providers of broadband services, including cooperatively organized entities."
+2018 Current state law requires 50% of BEAD funding to be distributed to subgrantees through GREAT.
+Completing Access to Broadband Grant (CAB) N.C.G.S. § 143B- 1373(g)(1) Provides grants to counties to partner with private providers to provide broadband service to unserved areas.
+2021 Current state law requires 40% of BEAD funding be distributed to sub grantees through CAB and provides that "nothing in this subdivision shall be deemed to authorize a county to provide broadband service".
 Public Enterprise N.C.G.S.
 153A-274- 275 Authorizes counties' authority to operate public enterprises, which omits broadband service.
 1992 Counties can be grant recipients in partnership with private ISPs but are prohibited from providing broadband service.
 Provision of Communications Service by Cities.
 N.C.G.S. § 16A-340.2 City-owned communications service provider requirements.
 2011 Cities must meet certain requirements before provisioning broadband service.
 Umstead Act N.C.G.S. § 66-58 Prohibits governmental units and state agencies from providing services that are typically rendered by private enterprises.
 1929 Local governments and state agencies are not authorized to provide broadband service.